boots-edu/textbook/source/text/3-dataclass/constructors.md

 ## Other Drawing classes

-What other classes do we need:
+The other class we need is a Line class.
 The Line class simply needs two points (start and end) and a color.
 We define the class to have those three components and initialize them with a constructor

 {: .no-run}